Danish Shipping Education

 DSE targets trainees employed within the shipping, bunkering, and maritime sectors and combines theoretical knowledge with practical experience.
 All trainees are employed in a trainee position prior to and during their enrolment in DSE.
 This dual structure ensures that practical experience complements the theoretical components of the programme and contributes to a holistic understanding of the shipping industry.

 DSE is officially classified as Level 5 on the Danish Qualifications Framework for Lifelong Learning, as assessed by the Danish Accreditation Institution.
-In 2025, DSE will undergo a re-evaluation of its qualification level, and the programme will be expanded from four to five modules, supplemented by webinars between modules.
 Upon graduation, participants receive an official diploma certifying their qualifications, which can be used for further education both nationally and internationally.
 Several graduates have used their diplomas to apply for work visas abroad.

 Practical Learning in the Traineeship